-In the second quarter of 2011, we successfully completed a nine-month, worldwide, multi-center, open-label, switch-over clinical study evaluating the safety and efficacy of switching Gaucher patients currently treated with Cerezyme®, which is produced by Genzyme Corporation, or Genzyme (which was acquired by Sanofi-Aventis in April 2011), to taliglucerase alfa.
+In the second quarter of 2011, we successfully completed a nine-month, worldwide, multi-center, open-label, switch-over clinical study evaluating the safety and efficacy of switching Gaucher patients currently treated with Cerezyme®, which is produced by Genzyme Corporation, or Genzyme (A Sanofi-Aventis company), with taliglucerase alfa.
 The results of the switchover trial demonstrate that over the nine-month treatment period, patients remained stable with regard to spleen volume, liver volume, platelet count and hemoglobin concentration, the efficacy endpoints of the switchover trial, after switching from Cerezyme to taliglucerase alfa.
 The safety analysis of the switchover trial demonstrated that taliglucerase alfa was well tolerated, and no drug-related serious adverse events were reported.
 The switchover study demonstrates that taliglucerase alfa is an alternative treatment for adult patients with Gaucher disease.

 In December 2009, we filed a proposed pediatric investigation plan to the Pediatric Committee of the EMA, which was approved during the first quarter of 2010.
-We have since concluded enrollment of all of the naïve and switchover pediatric patients required according to the study protocol.
-All of the naïve patients have concluded the study and we anticipate that the remaining patients will conclude the study around year end.
+We have since concluded enrollment all of the naïve and switchover pediatric patients required according to the study protocol.
+All of the naïve patients have concluded the study and we anticipate that the remaining patients will conclude the study by the end of 2012.
 The primary endpoint of the study was change in hemoglobin concentration, and the secondary endpoints were change of spleen volume, liver volume, platelet count and chitotriosidase activity.
-Patients were enrolled in clinics in Israel, Paraguay, and South Africa.
+Patients were enrolled in clinics in Israel, Paraguay and South Africa.
 Patients that completed the trial continued treatment in the extension trial.
 Preliminary data regarding pediatric patients that were treated for 12 months was released in July 2012.
 After 12 months of treatment with taliglucerase alfa, improvements were seen in the primary endpoint and all secondary endpoints.
 The majority of treatment-related adverse events were mild or moderate in intensity, and transient in nature.
-The results of this study suggest that taliglucerase alfa has the potential to provide alternative therapy in pediatric patients with Gaucher disease, as with adults.
+The preliminary results of this study suggest that taliglucerase alfa has the potential to provide alternative therapy in pediatric patients with Gaucher disease, as with adults.
+We expect to report the data from the study shortly after the conclusion of the study.